swkonstr/DU_fuel_screen_script/README.md

 * Medium is 1600
 * Large is 12800

 If all you needed to do was change the size, then you're done editing.
-If you wanted to add a 3rd atmospheric tank, you would just copy and paste lines 20-29.
+If you wanted to add a 3rd atmospheric tank, start by adding the tank, linking it and naming it appropriatly, IE "AtmoFuel3".
+Lines 20-29 are an entire tank section, you would copy and paste it to add a 3rd tank.
 Every variable with *"AtmoFuel1"* would need to be changed to something like *"AtmoFuel3"*.
 Example is below.
    >massAtmoFuel1 = round(math.ceil(AtmoFuel1.getItemsMass()/weightAtmoFuel1),1)

 to